sand-bird/menagerie-docs/docs/conditions.md

 # Conditions

-Many things in *Menagerie* only happen or become available under certain circumstances.
-A flower that only blooms when it's raining on a Tuesday, a collection of items that merchants will only sell when you've completed a certain number of requests for them, or a monster that evolves into one form when its intelligence is above a certain level, and a different form otherwise -- the possibilities are pretty much endless.
+**Conditions** let us describe events or behaviors that only happen or become available under specific circumstances.
+For example:

+- A flower that only blooms when it's raining on a Tuesday
+- A collection of items that merchants will only sell when you've completed a certain number of requests for them
+- A monster that evolves into a certain form only when its intelligence is high enough

 These **conditions** are a property of the [entity](/terminology/#entity-entity) they affect, so they're defined in the entity's [data file](/terminology/#data-file) using a special **condition syntax** specific to *Menagerie*.
 As a simple example, here's a condition requiring that the player have at least five thousand aster, the game's currency: